 The Laura Bassi Scholarship was established by Editing Press in 2018 with the aim of providing editorial assistance to postgraduates and junior academics whose research focuses on neglected topics of study, broadly construed, within their disciplines.
-The scholarships are open to every discipline and are awarded twice a year: December and April.
+The scholarships are open to every discipline and are awarded three times per year: December, April, and August.
 The value of the scholarships are remitted through editorial assistance as follows:

 Master’s candidates: $750